 - Near airports

-To map more types of data, you must use separate GIATA solutions and APIs.
+You must use separate GIATA solutions and APIs to map more data types.
 Let’s take a look at them.

 Room Type Mapping.
-GIATA has a separate solution for dynamic room mapping, powered by an algorithm under-pinned by a dictionary which is updated as new room names are discovered, focusing on the elements of room description and ignoring elements that can be considered as a rate modifier, like boarding type or cancellation terms.
-As a result, the clients can integrate the output into their existing search process in order to display the best pricing across multiple suppliers for a comprehensive set of room options.
+GIATA has a separate solution for dynamic room mapping, powered by an algorithm underpinned by a dictionary.
+It’s updated as new room names are discovered, focusing on the elements of room description and ignoring rate modifiers, like boarding type or cancellation terms.
+As a result, the clients can integrate the output into their existing search process to display the best pricing across multiple suppliers for a comprehensive set of room options.

 - Room type